 The minutes ticked by as if they were hours.
 I longed for the chirping birds, not the chirping crickets or robust revelers.
 Also, various noises in the night heightened my stress.
 I prayed for Jesus’ countenance that enabled him to sleep in the storm driven ship.
 But, I could not apprehend it.
 As soon as my mind settled down, a new squall would arise.
 I could not find peace nor slumber.

 In a desperate measure for relief, I renounced all the ideas that brought me to this place.
 I decided that I would stay where I was, and I would run to my refuge: the ocean, and mingle my tears with this great body of salt water.
 As I envisioned myself so doing, I likened my salted tears with the brine, and the idea that the ocean is a teardrop of God’s came to my mind.
 I imagined this great body of salty water was His teardrop.
-Not the culmination of all His tears, not the cistern of sorrow from the sufferings of centuries, although that’s an interesting thought, too.
+Not the culmination of all His tears, nor the cistern of sorrow from the sufferings of centuries, although that’s an interesting thought, too.
 But the ocean as a single divine teardrop.

 His teardrop.
 One single teardrop put the perspective of God’s greatness in new light.
-I know the heavens are unfathomable, even contemplating the immensity of the sea overwhelms me, but just trying to understand the ocean as a single divine teardrop is almost a tangible thought even though I know he is greater than that.
+I know the heavens are unfathomable, even contemplating the immensity of the sea overwhelms me, but just trying to understand the ocean as a single divine teardrop is almost a tangible thought even though I know He is greater than that.
 As I thought that in the midst of my stormy night, I wanted to write the idea down, but there was no pen or paper nearby, so I fumbled with my phone and emailed the thought to myself.

 Eventually I fell asleep and faced the next day.
 However the issues work out, I know I know a great God, one who has my tear drops bottled up, and when I look at this vast body of water I live next to I will remember that night, that night of struggle, that night of illumination when I caught a glimpse of His greatness.